-Students must park in designated student parking spaces..
+Students must park in their designated parking spaces.

 Students are not allowed to park in spaces at the front of the building.

 Report Stolen Or Missing Money Or Equipment

 Should any amount of money, material, or equipment be missing or stolen, a report must be filled out immediately with the STI Director.
 Such a report should include a complete accounting of the items missing and the circumstances surrounding the loss.
 STI is not responsible for personal items.